DFHack/dfhack/docs/plugins/autobutcher.rst

 This plugin monitors how many pets you have of each gender and age and assigns excess livestock for slaughter.
 See `gui/autobutcher` for an in-game interface.
-Units will be ignored if they are:
+Units are protected from being automatically butchered if they are:

 * Untamed
 * Named or nicknamed